thirulak/Sqlite_for_android/README.md

 - It also checks the data and updates it
 - So the cursor loader works in conjuction with the listView & the cursor adapter
 - Loader that queries the ContentResolver with a specific URI & returns a Cursor
+- Loads data on a background thread because reading & writing to a database can be an expensive operation
+- works well with content provider because a loader is tied to a URI
 - _Inorder to implement the Cursor loader we requires Content provider_

 **How does other app access database of an another app** :